MicrosoftDocs/office-developer-client-docs.es-ES/docs/visio/nearestpointonpath-function.md

 ## <a name="remarks"></a>Comentarios

-Si _section_ no existe, Microsoft Visio devuelve #REF!.
+Si  _la_ sección no existe, Microsoft Visio devuelve #REF!.